adamsamad/hello-world/Lab4/readme.md

 My image was based off of Luigi from the Mario Brothers and I did this because Luigi has always been one of my favorite game characters.
 To make this image I had twelve layers for it to come out the way it did.
 I tried playing around with the tools more but I figured this is good.
 The file size of this 4,063 bytes and it's opened with Google Chrome.
 I don't feel that any other application would be more appropriate than Google Chrome since it's what most people use for everything and is a pretty solid appication in general.

 ### Conclusion
+After this whole lab experience I learned a lot about how different codings worked, especially if you mistype one simple mistake.
+It's still very interesting and satisfying after you correct the mistake.
+Some things that I didn't know like intergers, strings, floating-points are certain codes that I didn't even know of.
+Lossless and lossy compressions are also somethings that I didn't know can determine an image and make it a higher or lower quality than it already was.
+I also already new of GIF, PNG, JPEG but I never knew what they were all meant or used for specifically but after doing some research and learnign through the platform I discovered how different they truly are and how specific they can be.
+As a summary to all fo this looking at the file properties can help you see how much room or bytes are on it and also what application to use it on for better quality or use.